anotherkimnguyen/Secure_Network_Design/README.md

 ## Network Design and Architecture - Summary

-This project outlines the design and implementation of a secure, efficient, and scalable network for a client relocating to a new office space.
-The goal was to create a structured, robust, and cost-effective network infrastructure that caters to the unique needs of various sectors, including Management, Study, Production, and Support.
-The project was simulated using Cisco Packet Tracer and involved the following key elements:
+This report presents the design and implementation of a secure, efficient, and scalable network for a client relocating to a new office.
+The network infrastructure was tailored to meet the specific needs of the client’s departments, including Management, Study, Production, and Support.
+The design ensures robust security, performance optimization, and cost-effectiveness while allowing room for future scalability.
+The network design was simulated using Cisco Packet Tracer and the key components include VLAN segmentation, inter-VLAN routing, centralized IP management with DHCP, and RADIUS-based authentication for security.

 ### 1. VLAN Segmentation:
 The network is divided into multiple VLANs, each assigned to a specific sector.
 This segmentation reduces broadcast traffic, improves performance, and enhances security by isolating sensitive data between departments.